PGMA10/RRAK-Booking-Platform/replit.md

 Route Reach AK is a direct mail booking platform designed specifically for Alaska businesses.
 The application allows businesses to book slots in direct mail campaigns across different routes (zip codes) and industries.
 It features a customer-facing booking system and an admin dashboard for campaign management.

 The platform operates on a slot-based booking system where campaigns have limited availability (64 slots by default), and businesses can reserve their spot for specific routes and industries.
-The system includes user authentication, campaign management, and a comprehensive booking workflow.
+The system includes user authentication, campaign management, a comprehensive booking workflow, and an artwork upload and review system where customers submit their ad designs for admin approval before printing.

 ## User Preferences